 These bars are awesome on their own but here are even more ways to enjoy them:

 - cut them in half and make a little mini-sandwich with almond butter, tahini or coconut butter

-- warm them up and top with coconut whipped cream or non-dairy yogurt – hello healthy pumpkin pie!
+- warm them up and top with coconut whipped cream or non-dairy yogurt – like a healthy pumpkin pie!

-- crumble them over a smoothie bowl or my Pumpkin Spice Latte Smoothie
+- crumble them over a smoothie bowl or pumpkin spice latte smoothie

 - crumble them and make a layered parfait with coconut yogurt or chia seed pudding

 - melt some dairy-free chocolate and spread evenly over the bars before cutting for an added chocolate layer

 Here are some more baked oatmeal recipes to try: